 One of the mistakes Aberdeen FC made repeatedly during the decades of trying to find a football manager was making a decision based on the previous football managerial appointment.

 Alex Miller was probably the first of these reactionary decisions.
 We’d just gone through Willie Miller and Roy Aitken (young inexperienced managers) and that didn’t work, ‘we needed an older, experienced manager’.
 Hello Alex Miller.
 Anyone who saw his Hibs team (he was sacked after Hibs supporters campaigned to have him removed) knew it was not just a mistake, it was a shocking decision.

 Now we’ll have a foreign manager.
-After that, now we’ll have a Scottish manager (they were literally announcing this stuff before finding a candidate).
+Announced in advance before they had found someone.
+After that, now we’ll have a Scottish manager (again, announced in advance).
 Followed by any old crap in desperation, usually from Motherwell, until finally, and definitely not sheer blind luck, definitely not, Aberdeen got a managerial decision correct.
 (I’m sure we’ll be getting them all right in future, now they’ve got the hang of it, that’s how these things work).

 So Man Utd, on the back of internationally renowned, experienced managers Mourinho and Van Gaal not working, what went through someone’s head at Old Trafford.
 ‘We need a young manager, with Utd in his blood’.
 The exact opposite of an older experienced outsider manager.
 Reacting to what was perceived to be wrong before.
 A reactionary decision.

 As opposed to, say, the best person available.

 And then there’s the assistant.
 We know the manager’s not good enough, so we’ll bring in an experienced, big name assistant manager.
 As everyone knows a not quite good enough manager, with a great assistant, adds up to a brilliant managerial team.
 Sadly they didn’t announce Solskjær and Phelan as co-managers.
 Then we’d really be through the looking glass.